 When you develop an information security policy, consider centralizing your anti-virus and anti-spyware management instead of having each user responsible for their own devices.
 Enable frequent virus scanning and frequent, automatic updates.
 To secure your information, monitor your anti-virus subscriptions — you can’t afford to let them lapse.

 Your company may be facing increasing liability exposure from employees housing data in PDAs, laptops, or cellphones.
-If your employees have access to sensitive information (think “WikiLeaks”), you need to develop a Mobile Device Management Plan that addresses digital rights management, data loss prevention, data security, and other IT internal controls.
+If your employees have access to sensitive information (think “WikiLeaks”), you need to develop a Mobile Device Management Plan that addresses digital rights management, data loss prevention, data security, and other IT policies and procedures templates.
 Consider anti-virus device security and data protection that includes the ability to wipe a device, in case it’s misused.

 And, if you don’t want employees using their personal devices to handle company information…what’s your policy on that and how do you enforce it?